ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## November 2, 2020

+CH works fine to fetch `https://curl.haxx.se/` too, as long as I force it to speak HTTP/1.1 only - curl will default to HTTP/2 but so far I can't tell Hyper that...

 ## October 30, 2020

 - I can run curl's test case 1 with CH!
 I only modified it slightly to use CRLF newlines for the response headers.